This summer marks the 70th anniversary of Edinburgh’s festivals, just one part of Scotland’s fantastic cultural scene.

-Here’s how the Scottish Government is supporting creativity in Scotland.
+Here’s how we’re supporting creativity in Scotland.

 Scotland has five national companies that we are committed to funding in government: Scottish Ballet, Scottish Opera, the Royal Scottish National Orchestra, the Scottish Chamber Orchestra and the National Theatre of Scotland.
 We are also continuing to provide an International Touring Fund to help the national companies perform overseas.

 And as part of the Edinburgh and South East Scotland City Deal, we have committed £10 million to support the development of a new performance venue that will serve as the new home of the Scottish Chamber Orchestra.